h2oai/h2o-3/h2o-py/tests/testdir_algos/automl/target_encoding/target_encoding_blogpost.md

 Two points to clarify here:

  - A fold column for TE does not have to be the same column that is probably being used in cross validation.
 Research is required to say whether it is beneficial to use different folds for generating an encoding map.
 Intuitively, it feels like reusing a fold column might increase the chance of overfitting as both the "encoding map" and the "trained model" will be produced based on the same out-of-fold data, and performance of the corresponding CV model will be calculated on the fold that received "leakage" through target encoding.
 [PICTURE]
  - Users quite often name the fold column for TE something like `cv_fold_column` - note the `cv_` prefix here - even when they don't use cross validation as a method for measuring the model's performance, and this column was added just for target encoding.
 This prefix indicates that users believe some cross validation is happening inside.
 So let's take a look at the "cross validation" term's etymology.
 This naming matches the fact that we are getting an estimate of the model (validation) by somehow combining estimates from multiple models being trained and tested on intersecting/crossed folds.
 With Target Encoding, we don't perform any validation at all.
 We just generate encodings based on out-of-fold data (which are, in fact, overlapping).
-So from my point of view, it is inaccurate to call this strategy, for example, "cross ~~validation~~ strategy."
+So from my point of view, it is inaccurate to call this strategy, for example, "cross <s>validation</s> strategy."
 Instead, the better name would be "kfold" strategy.

 Getting back to Target Encoder constructor's parameters, the rest of them are "blending" related.
-What is important at this moment is that the specified settings will be used for every dataset we are going to apply target encoding to. **Note**: In the R API, this is not the case as we don't have an object to store these parameter.
+What is important at this moment is that the specified settings will be used for every dataset we are going to apply target encoding to.

+**Note**: In the R API, this is not the case as we don't have an object to store these parameter.
 Instead, we decide whether we want to use blending on a per-dataset basis later on.

 ## Creating an Encoding Map with .fit()